aicip/GCNMF-s2k/README.md

-The second experiment is based on designing a hierarchical scheme for disaggregating the whole building energy signal to the HVAC components signals (i.e., two compressors, two condenser fan and one indoor blower) in an industrial building.
+The second experiment is based on designing a hierarchical scheme for disaggregating the whole building energy signal to the HVAC components signals (i.e., two compressors, two condenser fan and one indoor blower) in an industrial building (as shown below).

 ![Diag](blockdiag1.PNG)